Gillingham, Kent: Economy

 The main source of employment was at Chatham Dockyard, two-thirds of which lay within the boundaries of Gillingham.
 When it ceased to be a naval base in 1984, there was significant unemployment.
 A World Heritage Site application has been made for the Dockyard and its defences.
 Since the 1980s, Gillingham has rebuilt its economic base and the Gillingham Business Park was set up 3 mi from the town centre, to attract investments and diversify economic activity.
 The business park and ice rink were an early commission for Grimshaw Architects.

 Gillingham has a marina called Gillingham Marina.
 Gillingham is an important retail centre serving a substantial part of Medway.
 The town has a large street market in the High Street on Saturdays and Mondays, and is the busiest in the whole of Medway.

 Transport

 Roads

 The Roman road now known as Watling Street passes through Gillingham; and until the opening of the Medway Towns bypass (the M2 motorway) in the mid-1960s the same route was followed by the traffic on the A2 to Dover.
 That road had been turnpiked in 1730, as part of the London–Canterbury coaching route.

 In June 1996 the Medway Tunnel opened, giving Gillingham a second link to the M2 and Strood.

+Northern Relief Road (Northern Link)

+Gillingham Borough Council supported this dual-carriageway scheme from the new tunnel to the A2, designed to divert traffic away from local neighbourhoods.
+For example, Hansard debate transcripts note the Northern Link would “remove traffic from residential streets such as Woodlands Road and Barnsole Road” and thus bring environmental and safety benefits.
+Completion of the link (first approved in 1995) was also expected to improve access between Gillingham Business Park and the redeveloped Chatham Maritime area.
+(In the 1960s GBC likewise supported the construction of the A278 “Hoath Way” linking Gillingham to M2 Junction 4; this opened in 1966 and relieved congestion on the older A2 route.)